State Workers' Insurance Fund (SWIF)

 The State Workers' Insurance Fund (SWIF) is pleased to announce a change in our prescription drug program.
-Through our new service partnership with KeyScripts, LLC - a Pennsylvania-based workers’ compensation pharmacy benefit manager - we are making it easier than ever for injured workers to obtain prescription drugs for treatment of their work-related injuries.
+Through our new service partnership with KeyScripts, LLC - a Pennsylvania-based workers’ compensation pharmacy benefit manager - we are making it easier than ever for injured workers to obtain prescription drugs for the treatment of their work-related injuries.

 KeyScripts offers a national network of nearly 60,000 pharmacies, including many of the leading retail chains.
 Injured workers whose claims have been accepted will receive a KeyScripts Prescription Benefit Card, which may be used to purchase prescriptions for accepted work injuries.
 The KeyScripts card allows the injured worker to promptly receive prescription refills with no out-of-pocket expense.
-KeyScripts also offers convenient home delivery service for long-term prescriptions.
-The KeyScripts Network also offers durable medical equipment, physical medicine, diagnostic testing and translation services.
+KeyScripts also offers convenient home delivery services for long-term prescriptions.
+The KeyScripts Network also offers durable medical equipment, physical medicine, diagnostic testing, and translation services.